swsnu/ReMon/README.md

 #### How to run the code
 You can use either local runtime, or YARN runtime to run the code.
-* Run the application in YARN runtime by executing the `run.sh` script provided in the `bin` folder while giving your data that is in HDFS as input:
+* Run the application in local runtime by adding the `-local true` option:
     ```
-    ./run.sh -input /user/username/sample
+    ./run.sh -local true -input sample
     ```

-* Run the application in local runtime by adding the `-local true` option (in this case add the `file:///` prefix for your data):
+* Run the application in YARN runtime by executing the `run.sh` script provided in the `bin` folder while giving your data that is in HDFS as input (give the absolute path to the file):
     ```
-    ./run.sh -local true -input file:///user/username/sample
+    ./run.sh -input /user/username/sample
     ```

 #### Additional options